felipeanndrade/keno/README.md

 ---------------
 Lines | Representing
 ----- | -----------
-1500.0 | The player’s initial credit ( IC ), expressed as a real value.
+1500.0 | The player’s initial credit, expressed as a real value.
-3	   | The number of rounds ( NR ) the game should run, represented by an integer.
+3	   | The number of rounds the game should run, represented by an integer.
 21 12 64 | A set of up to 15 unique numbers in any order, separated by at least one white-space.

 Any other representation for will be considered a **invalid** bet file.